adamc45/CoinTracker/README.md

 The algorithim question included in the requirements can be hit at the root url.
 It's expecting get request with a user_id query parameter.
 A possible example that can be run via curl:

 curl 'http://127.0.0.1:5000?user_id=1'

+You can add some additonal test data to the corresponding table in `populate_tables.py` and run the script again if needed.